 - Call your travel insurance company.
 Contact your insurance company’s emergency assistance with any questions you might have about trip plans or coverage.

 - Call your health insurance company.
-If you don’t have medical coverage through your travel insurance, call your health insurance hotline about other options, such aswhat’s covered with coronavirus.
+If you don’t have medical coverage through your travel insurance, call your health insurance hotline to understand your options, such as what’s covered for the coronavirus.
 You may also be able to get a telehealth diagnosis over a video call.

 - Keep receipts and invoices.
 Even if you don’t think your insurance will cover you, keep itemized medical bills and receipts of additional travel expenses.
 Your insurer will tell you whether your expenses will be reimbursed or not.